 Meet the winemakers at Odonata Winery

 There is a feeling of camaraderie amongst winemakers in the region.
 That’s certainly the case at Odonata wines with Hoey, Silacci, and Bañuelos.
-The three are passionate winemakers that often taste each other’s wines, offer input, and collaborate.
-But when you spend time with three of them, you realize their relationship extends far past the winery – they see each other as family.
+The three are passionate winemakers that often taste one another’s wines, offer input, and collaborate.
+Spending time with three of them, you realize their relationship extends past the winery – they see each other as family.

-These winemakers celebrate one other’s wins together, grieve their losses with one another, and always lend a helping hand to one another without a question asked.
-That isn’t something they tell you, it is a vibe you just pick up when talking with them.
-Honestly, with the state of today’s complex world, and with the nature of business being more competitive than collaborative I was side swiped by their genuine connection, and it was refreshing to witness their bond firsthand.
+These winemakers celebrate their wins together, grieve their losses with one another, and always lend a helping to one another without a question asked.
+That isn’t something they tell you – it is a vibe you just pick up when talking with them.
+Honestly, with the state of today’s complex world and with the nature of business being more competitive than collaborative, I was side swiped by their genuine connection.
+It was refreshing to witness their bond firsthand.